INNOVATION—A PRINCIPAL SOURCE OF BETTERMENT OF HUMAN LIFE

 The process whereby innovations and discoveries are disseminated is outlined in a graph by Andrew Galambos, entitled “The Ideological Program.”

 The graph depicts the letters “IEAM”, which stand for Innovation, Education, Advertising, and Maintenance, respectively.
-First is the Innovation itself, followed by Educating others about it, then Advertising to those who may find it valuable, and finally, Maintenance, which are all of the activities that sustain the innovation for continued use.
+First is the Innovation itself, followed by Educating others about it, then Advertising, which broadly signifies idea transference and communication to those who may find it valuable.
+Finally there’s Maintenance, which are all of the activities that sustain the innovation for continued use.

 Between “I” and “E” is a bar representing what Galambos called the “disclosure barrier”, a term he coined to describe obstacles facing innovators as they disclose their work.
 A well-known example of this concept was the Roman Catholic Church’s hostility to ideas that challenged its doctrines.
 Italian scientist Galileo Galilei was to be put to death by the Roman Catholic Inquisition for advancing such views.
 He was later sentenced to a lifetime of house arrest after recanting.